Accidents happen – when they do, a dash cam can help keep things simple.

 Waterproofing or Waterproof Case?

-With the exception of the Motowolf kit, all of the cameras, controllers and displays on our list are fully waterproof.
+All of the cameras, controllers and displays on our list are fully waterproof.

 Every dash cam kit ships with mounting brackets, though those compatible with GoPro and RAM mounts have a clear advantage if you’ve already installed either of these systems.